moveworks/developer-docs/authentication-guides/jira/README.md

 ![Screenshot 2024-01-09 at 5.20.18 PM.png](Use%20Case%20Guide%20JIRA%20Approvals%20f1ce3fe611e644a99a97f00cfb719fbb/Screenshot_2024-01-09_at_5.20.18_PM.png)

 1. [Moveworks API](https://developer.moveworks.com/openapi/reference/#operation/sendMessageForEvent)**:** An API to send proactive events to a Moveworks user
-2. [JIRA Retrive Issue API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issues/#api-rest-api-2-issue-issueidorkey-get)**:** A JIRA API to retrieve a given issue and fields
+2. [JIRA Retrieve Issue API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issues/#api-rest-api-2-issue-issueidorkey-get)**:** A JIRA API to retrieve a given issue and fields

 Although we will only be using the Moveworks API in the actual implementation, it is important to use Postman in order to be able to view a given issue, as we will be leveraging a feature called [Smart Values](https://support.atlassian.com/cloud-automation/docs/jira-smart-values-issues/) to dynamically introspect details about the issue and approvers in order to send a comprehensive message